Józef Retinger: Mexican years

-He travelled on to Cuba and then to Mexico, where he became an unofficial political adviser to union organizer Luis Morones whom he fortuitously met crossing the Atlantic, and to President Plutarco Elías Calles.
-A glimpse of Retinger, newly divorced and love lorn for the American journalist, Jane Anderson, appears in the biography of another American woman, the communist sympathiser Katherine Anne Porter, a member of the Morones circle.
+Retinger travelled on to Cuba and then to Mexico, where he became an unofficial political adviser to union organizer Luis Morones, whom he had fortuitously met crossing the Atlantic, and to President Plutarco Elías Calles.

+A glimpse of Retinger, newly divorced and lovelorn for the American journalist Jane Anderson, appears in the biography of another American woman, the communist sympathiser Katherine Anne Porter, a member of the Morones circle.
 In it he is described as a "Polish intriguer" and "British Marxist".
-In 1921 while on an obscure mission to the United States to buy saddles, Retinger was arrested and imprisoned in Laredo and Porter was despatched from Mexico to get him released.
+In 1921, while on an obscure mission to the United States to buy saddles, Retinger was arrested and imprisoned in Laredo, and Porter was dispatched from Mexico to get him released.
 That same year Retinger had proposed that Katherine Porter and her friend Mary Doherty accompany him to Europe to do "collaborative work", an offer that was spurned.

 Retinger helped advance Mexico's nationalization of its oil industry in 1928.
-His activities in Mexico lasted a total of almost seven years and only ended with Calles's fall from power in 1936.
-They inspired Retinger to write three volumes on the tumultuous events of that Latin American republic.
-The Mexican years were punctuated by trips back to Europe where he took on the role of Representative in the United Kingdom of the Polish Socialist Party (1924–1928).
+His activities in Mexico lasted almost seven years and only ended with Calles' fall from power in 1936.
+They inspired Retinger to write three volumes on the tumultuous events in that Latin American republic.
+The Mexican years were punctuated by trips back to Europe, where he took on the role of representative in the United Kingdom of the Polish Socialist Party (1924–1928).

 In 1926 he married his second wife, Stella, with whom he travelled to Mexico on one occasion.
 After her death in 1933 his two daughters were left in the care of their maternal grandmother and were estranged from him until the 1950s.

-In the rest of the interwar period, he published many contributions in periodicals, such as the Polish Wiadomości Literackie (Literary News) (see Wiadomości), on literary and political subjects.
+In the rest of the interwar period, he published many contributions in periodicals such as the Polish Wiadomości Literackie (Literary News), on literary and political subjects.